*This article was published in March 2025 and is updated continuously as new tariff developments occur

 American bourbon producers received a boost as India slashed import tariffs from 150% to 100% following a White House meeting between President Trump and India’s Prime Minister Narendra Modi.
 The move gave manufacturers like Jack Daniels and Jim Beam a price advantage over Scotch whisky competitors in the Indian market.
 (Source)

-February 13: U.S. Announced Reciprocal Tariff Policy for April
+February 13: U.S. Announced Intentions for Reciprocal Tariff Policy in April

 The White House announced a plan for “reciprocal” tariffs to take effect as early as April 2.
 The policy aims to match U.S. import taxes with those other countries impose on U.S. goods.
 Beyond targeting China, Canada, and Mexico, the plan could also impose higher tariffs on countries like India and European nations.
 Other factors, including non-tariff barriers, will be considered in the trade dispute, as well.
 (Source)